stopwhispering/plants-backend/README.md

 on development environment

 ## Database
 I’m using SQLite.
-Due to SQLAlchemy (declarative system), switching to any other major relational database should work by simply changing connection string in config_local.py.
+Thanks to SQLAlchemy (ORM), switching to any other major relational database should work by simply changing connection string via environment variable..
 Some specific logic is implemented, though, to manage the point in time when auto-incremented IDs are determined.